HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Server and Network Load Scalability

-To further ensure the app’s reliability, key exchange can be conducted through the server or, optionally, directly between clients to reduce server and network load.
+To further ensure the app’s reliability, key exchange can be conducted between clients to reduce server and network load.
 This hybrid approach enhances the system’s scalability and ensures that the client-side application can function independently for extended periods without server interaction, aiming for at least 24 hours of error-free operation.

 ### Expanding on Scalability and Resilience